 (4) At least three other members of the nursing home staff.

 (d) Meetings. - The advisory committee shall meet as needed but not less frequently than quarterly.
 The Director of Nursing or Staff Development Coordinator shall chair the advisory committee.
 The nursing home administrator shall ensure that a record is maintained of each meeting.

 (e) Confidentiality. - The meetings or proceedings of the advisory committee, the records and materials it produces, and the materials it considers, including analyses and reports pertaining to medication-related error reporting under G.S.
-131E-128.2 and G.S.
-131E-128.5 and pharmacy reports on drug defects and adverse reactions under G.S.
+131E-128.2 and pharmacy reports on drug defects and adverse reactions under G.S.
 131E-128.4, shall be confidential and not be considered public records within the meaning of G.S.
 132-1.
 The meetings or proceedings and records and materials also shall not be subject to discovery or introduction into evidence in any civil action against a nursing home or a provider of professional health services resulting from matters that are the subject of evaluation and review by the committee.
 No person who was in attendance at a meeting of the committee shall testify in any civil action as to any evidence or other matters produced or presented during the meetings or proceedings of the committee or as to any findings, recommendations, evaluations, opinions, or other actions of the committee or its members.
 Notwithstanding the foregoing: